Index | Popular | Top rated | Random | Quick Search

 License: Hasbro

-Hasbro takes two steps forward and sadly one step back with The Vintage Collection General Grievous that was released in the second wave of the line.
-We think for the most part that the positive outweighs the negative, but it still frustrates us that Hasbro chooses sometimes to do some things the way they do.
-Underground rumors claim that this was the figure that was to have made its original debut in the Legacy Collection as BD24 before being canceled.
-And at the time we really didn't understand why he wasn't included in the Build A Droid series.
-But those close to the industry explain its temporary cancellation was twofold.
-Both the cape and the newly articulated wrists didn't meet production deadlines in time and was postponed until the upgrades could be completed.
-That time is now and the results are pretty impressive, although, it seems that new issues have formed.
-We have yet to receive official confirmation of this from Hasbro themselves on this postponement, but it nonetheless sounds very logical to us.
-The good news is that there are some absolutely great upgrades made for this release of General Grievous.
-Hasbro took the ultra popular The Legacy Collection General Grievous (BD 25) figure and cleaned up the paint job tremendously and included some new articulation in his four wrists and a beautiful soft-goods layered cape (but not the first time we have seen a cape similar to this on a Grievous action figure).
-This is how you want a General Grievous action figure to look and there are absolutely no complaints there.
-But if you own the 2008 TLC figure, you are more than aware that the figure was cast from a too-rubbery plastic that made it very difficult to pose the figure as you wanted.
-Those issues seem to be magnified with the new figure although we estimate that a nearly similar plastic was used for both.
+Hasbro takes two steps forward and, sadly, a half-step back with The Vintage Collection General Grievous, released in the second wave of the line.
+For the most part, the positive greatly outweighs the negative, but it still frustrates us that Hasbro chooses sometimes to do some things the way they do.
+Underground rumors claim this figure was to have made its original debut in the Legacy Collection as BD24 before being canceled.
+At the time, we didn't understand why Hasbro excluded Grievous in the Build A Droid series.
+However, those close to the industry explained that the reasons for the temporary cancellation were twofold.
+The cape and the newly articulated wrists did not meet production deadlines in time, and Hasbro ultimately postponed the figure until the upgrades were completed.
+Thankfully, we have that version now in The Vintage Collection, and the results are impressive, although new issues appeared.
+Hasbro made significant upgrades for this release of General Grievous.
+Hasbro took the ultra-popular The Legacy Collection General Grievous (BD 25) figure and tremendously cleaned up the paint job.
+They included new articulation in the four wrists and a beautiful soft-goods layered cape.
+This release isn't the first time we have seen a cape similar to this on a General Grievous action figure.
+The Kaleesh warlord looks best this way, and we have no complaints about the final results.
+If you own the 2008 version, you know Hasbro cast it from a too-rubbery plastic, making it difficult to pose the figure as you preferred.
+The new figure seemingly magnifies those issues, although Hasbro utilized a similar plastic for both.

-Unbelievably, the updated 2010 General Grievous seems to be cast from an even rubberier plastic (though we’re not too sure about this).
-This absolutely was the time to cast him in a stronger plastic and we don't know why Hasbro missed the boat.
-We nearly tossed our sample out of the window while trying to photograph it for our photo gallery (so you really better appreciate those photos) out of aggravation attempting to pose him.
-It was enough to drive us insane.
-In our particular sample, his right leg is notably misshapen and no matter what we tried, he always wanted to fall over.
-The temperature of the room was cool, so the figure should have maintained its form without issue.
-We chalk all of this up to Hasbro using an inferior plastic.
-Thin and spindly bodies must be cast from stronger plastics Hasbro!
-The Legacy Collection version of the figure definitely had too dirty of a paint job throughout its body (yes, now we’re complaining about too much dirt).
-Hasbro excellently cleaned up the figure to still have weathered and dirtied features without compromising the shade of his organic, creamy white marbled bone portions of his cyborg body.
-As a bonus, Hasbro worked in swivel wrist joints on all four portions of his arms (actually he has four new sculpted forearms and hand sections).
-We initially thought this addition was unnecessary, but they actual work well to make those lightsabers stick in his arms much better thanks to the better grips in the hands.
+Unbelievably, Hasbro cast the updated 2010 General Grievous from an even rubberier plastic, and we wonder why Hasbro missed this boat.
+We nearly tossed our sample out of the window while trying to photograph it for our photo gallery out of aggravation.
+Attempting to pose this figure in action-oriented positions was challenging.
+This figure has some center of gravity or balance issues, and the plastic's pliability doesn't help.
+Your sample may continue to fall, so be forewarned.
+We chalk all of this up to Hasbro using inferior plastics.
+They must cast thin and spindly bodies from stronger plastics.
+It is common sense.
+Moving on, The Legacy Collection version of the figure had a paint job that was too dirty throughout its body.
+Hasbro cleaned up the figure to look not as filthy but to maintain some of the weathered and dirtied characteristics without compromising the shade of the organic, creamy, and white marbled bone portions of the cyborg body.
+As mentioned above, Hasbro worked in swivel wrist joints on all four portions of the arms, which helped the collector meaningfully.
+Now, General Grievous has four new sculpted forearms and hand sections.
+We initially thought this addition was unnecessary, but they worked well to make the included hilts and lightsabers stick better in the hands.
+It assists with the gripping.
 We are impressed with the final results.
-All of the original articulation was carried forward but because of his pliability, it's hard to make all of his points work toward your advantage.
-If we were to sum up exactly how we feel about the new General Grievous, we would have to say that it is the best decorated Grievous to date and in theory the best articulated version if and only if Hasbro can manage to cast him in a much stronger plastic.
-As you can probably infer, General Grievous is bittersweet.
-And we think its quite a shame that the material he is cats from greatly affect how good of an action figure he is.
+Hasbro carried the rest of the original articulation into this upgraded version, but it takes work to make all the movement work to your advantage.
+If we summed up exactly how we feel about the new General Grievous, we would have to say that it is the best-decorated Grievous to date and, in theory, the best-articulated version if and only if Hasbro can manage to cast it in a much stronger plastic.
+As you can probably infer, The Vintage Collection General Grievous is bittersweet.
+And it's quite a shame that the material significantly affects how good of an action figure it is.

 Status: General Grievous is a retool and repaint of 2008's TLC General Grievous (BD 25) figure.
-This time the figure includes an all-new soft-goods cape.
+This time the figure includes enhanced and upgraded articulation and an all-new double-layered soft-goods cape.

-Accessory Details: 2 lightsaber hilts, 2 lightsabers (blue and green blades), droid blaster, soft-goods cape, 2 removable chest armor plates, removable neck collar armor
+Accessory Details: hilt A, hilt B, blue lightsaber, green lightsaber, droid blaster, soft-goods lined cape, removable chest armor plate A, removable chest armor plate B, removable neck collar

 Market Value: Click here to check the latest prices based on listings.